narengan/cis/troubleshooting.md

 ## What do I do if I’m under a DDoS attack?

- * **Step 1:** Turn on “I’m Under Attack!” mode from your dashboard
+ * **Step 1:** Turn on "Defense Mode" from your dashboard
  * **Step 2:** Set your DNS records for maximum security
- * **Step 3:** Do not rate-limit or throttle requests from IBM CIS (CloudFlare)
+ * **Step 3:** Do not rate-limit or throttle requests from IBM CIS
  * **Step 4:** Block specific IP ranges, countries, and visitors as needed

-During "I'm Under Attack!" mode, each new visitor is met with a "Captcha" security challenge, which they must pass before being given a cookie for unchallenged access.
-That way, botnet traffic is blocked until the "I'm Under Attack!" mode is turned off.
-Visitors that do not meet the security challenge are added to the (bad) IP Reputation database.
+During "Defense Mode", each new visitor is met with a "Captcha" security challenge, which they must pass before being given a cookie for unchallenged access.
+That way, botnet traffic is blocked until the "Defense Mode" is turned off.
+Visitors that do not meet the security challenge are addeDefense Mode' to the (bad) IP Reputation database.

 ## Other problems you might encounter: